 InstanceSet.MonitorVersion field returned by the DescribeInstances API.
 If the value is

 5s, this instance supports the monitoring granularity of five seconds; if the value is

-1m, it supports the monitoring granularity of one minute.
+1m, it supports only the monitoring granularity of one minute.

-How do I get information on proxy or Redis nodes?
+How do I get information of Proxy or Redis nodes?

-Use the DescribeInstanceNodeInfo API to get the IDs of proxy and Redis nodes.
+Use the DescribeInstanceNodeInfo API to get the IDs of Proxy nodes and Redis nodes.

 The IDs of Proxy and Redis nodes will change when node failover, instance capacity expansion/reduction, data migration, etc., occur.
 Therefore, we recommend that you get the latest node information from the API in a timely manner.